Deep-MI/head-motion-from-MRI/README.md

 Take care that this network was only trained on data of the Rhineland Study and is unlikely to generalize to different MR sequences and populations.

-Weights can be downloaded at [TODO]
+Weights can be downloaded at https://zenodo.org/record/7940494 .

 ## Evaluation

-For evaluation edit ./scripts/eval.py
+For evaluation edit ./scripts/eval.py to point to the correct path / and input file and then run the docker with

 ```docker run -it --rm --gpus \"device=0\" -u $(id -u) -v /etc/localtime:/etc/localtime:ro --ipc=host -v $PWD:/workspace pollakc/pytorch_opencv:regression_pyt1.11.0 python3 /workspace/scripts/rhineland/eval.py```